PaulaRamiro/NpAUREO/GeneralWorkFlow.md

 # Process the contigs and get topology information
 topology_results = process_contigs(contig_list)

-# Optionally, write the results to a file
+# Write the results to a file
 with open("topology_results.txt", "w") as output_file:
     for contig, topology in topology_results.items():
         output_file.write(f"{contig}\t{topology}\n")